camunda/camunda-bpm-platform/webapps/README.md

 cd camunda-bpm-platform/webapps/assembly
 mvn jetty:run -Pdevelop
 ```

 The webapps are then available pointing a browser at [http://localhost:8080](http://localhost:8080).
 To login as an admin user, use `jonny1` as username and password.

-You can now start developing using the `grunt auto-build` command in the frontend directory.
-To shorten compile times, you can specify the project you are going to make changes to by calling `grunt auto-build:admin`
+You can now start developing using the `npm run start` command in the frontend directory.

-If you are only changing Javascript files, you can set the environment variable `FAST_BUILD` to 1 to further improve compile times.

 ##### Jakarta Webapps